Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Introduction

 \paragraph{Contributions} We propose a method for quantitatively and visually assessing the presence of structure in clustered data.
-The main contributions of our work can be stated as follows: \begin{itemize}[noitemsep] \item To our knowledge, this is the first large-scale empirical study on clustering stability analysis. \item A novel definition of clustering is proposed, based on between-cluster and within-cluster stability, along with a concrete approach to implement it for a large class of algorithms. \item Based on this definition, we introduce the stability difference criterion, \emph{Stadion}, an internal clustering validation index coming with an interpretable visualization tool, \emph{stability paths}. \item In our experiments, we assess the ability of Stadion to both discover structure and select the right number of clusters on a huge collection of data sets and compare it with widely used internal indices in the largest benchmark ever conducted on clustering stability analysis. \item We show that in this context, only additive noise perturbation is reliable, and a methodology to determine the amount of perturbation is proposed. \item A study on the influence of parameters, such as the number of perturbed samples, is conducted and we provide guidelines to users. \end{itemize}
+The main contributions of our work can be stated as follows: \begin{itemize} \item To our knowledge, this is the first large-scale empirical study on clustering stability analysis. \item A novel definition of clustering is proposed, based on between-cluster and within-cluster stability.
+Based on this definition, we introduce Stadion, the stability difference criterion, along with an interpretable visualization tool, called \emph{stability paths}. \item We show that additive noise perturbation is reliable, and a methodology to determine the amount of perturbation is proposed. \item We assess the ability of Stadion to select the number of clusters $K$ on a vast collection of data sets and compare it with state-of-the-art methods. \end{itemize}